compphil2mmae/compphil2mmae.github.io/content/en/_index.md

   # - block: markdown
   #   content:
   #     text: |2-  # "|" stands for multi-line preserving newlines, adivsable for markdown; ">" stands for folded code, converting newlines into spaces; "2" is the indentation indicator (here: 2 chars); "-" strips trailing blank lines, https://stackoverflow.com/questions/3790454/how-do-i-break-a-string-in-yaml-over-multiple-lines
-  #       <font size="+2"> Das Team des Arbeitsbereichs **Computationale Philosophie, Philosophische Methoden, Moralphilosophie & Angewandte Ethik (CompPhil²MMAE)** forscht und lehrt </font>
+  #       <font size="+2"> The team of the research area **Computational Philosophy, Philosophical Methods, Moral Philosophy & Applied Ethics (CompPhil²MMAE)** researches and teaches </font>
   #       <font size="+1">
-  #       - zu normativen Modellen des Schlussfolgerns und Argumentierens,
+  #       - on normative models of reasoning and argumentation,
-  #       - zur logischen Analyse politischer und wissenschaftlicher Debatten,
+  #       - on the logical analysis of political and scientific debates,
-  #       - zu Methoden und Instrumenten, die die epistemische Qualität öffentlicher Deliberation verbessern,
+  #       - on methods and instruments that improve the epistemic quality of public deliberation,
-  #       - zur Reichtweite und Leistungsfähigkeit computationaler Methoden in der Philosophie,
+  #       - on the scope and performance of computational methods in philosophy,
-  #       - zu grundlegenden moraltheoretischen Fragen,
+  #       - on fundamental questions of moral theory,
-  #       - zur Ethik des öffentlichen Diskurses,
+  #       - on the ethics of public discourse,
-  #       - zu normativen Problemen in gesellschaftlich relevanten, angewandten Kontexten wie Klimawandel, Überwachung oder künstlicher Intelligenz sowie
+  #       - on normative problems in socially relevant, applied contexts such as climate change, surveillance or artificial intelligence, and
-  #       - zur britischen Moral- und Sozialphilosophie des 19.
-Jahrhunderts.
+  #       - on British moral and social philosophy of the 19th century.
   #       {.c .c2}
   #       </font>